Skillet (band): 2011–2020

 In an interview with CCM Magazine, John Cooper described the new album as "a roller coaster ride".
 He stated: "We have aggressive tracks, artsy and musical tracks, which is new territory for Skillet.
 A couple songs are classic American heartland anthems, and a couple songs are signature symphonic-classical rock Skillet.
 Guitars are dirty and edgier, with absolute shredding solos by Seth."
 One of the songs mentioned in the interview was titled "Salvation".

 In an interview on January 26, 2013, in Beaumont, Texas, John Cooper announced that the new album, Rise, would be coming out in May 2013, but was later scheduled for a June 25, 2013, release.
-In an interview with NoiseCreep, John Cooper stated the first single and music video is scheduled to be released by late April.
-The first single from the album, "Sick of It", will be released to US Rock radio on April 23, 2013.
+In an interview with NoiseCreep, John Cooper stated the first single and music video is scheduled to be released in late April.
+The first single from the album, "Sick of It", released to US Rock radio on April 23, 2013.
 It was later confirmed that the first single, "Sick of It", would be released on April 9, 2013.
 The album debuted at No.4 on the Billboard 200 and No.1 on the Top Rock Chart and Christian Album charts selling 60,000 copies in US alone during the first week of the release.
 On July 12, 2016, Rise was certified Gold by the RIAA.
 On June 21, 2013, the band released a deluxe version of the album.

 The band performed the title track of Rise on the July 11, 2013, airing of Conan.

 Skillet was nominated and won a Dove Award for Rock Song of the Year for their song "Sick of It".

 Vital Signs, a compilation album released exclusively in Europe, was released October 13, 2014.